vn-tools/fortune_summoners_unpacker/README.md

 Other files contain other resources.
 From what I discovered:

-* sotes.exe: almost exclusively map data.
+* `sotes.exe`: almost exclusively map data.
 Haven't tried to decipher it.
-* sotesd.dll: **sprites**, audio samples.
+* `sotesd.dll`: **sprites**, audio samples.
-* sotesp.dll: more audio samples.
+* `sotesp.dll`: more audio samples.
-* sotesp.dll: I have no idea!
+* `sotesp.dll`: I have no idea...

+As far as I'm concerned, audio samples are encrypted in some way, even though they have begin with uncompressed `RIFF` magic number.